Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Discussion and Conclusions

 Two caveats are worth noting: First, we have not applied volume incompleteness corrections within the $z$ bins.
 Because incompleteness primarily affects the contribution from less massive systems, we compare cumulative stellar mass densities above a threshold.
 This is a conservative assumption, and should have a limited impact on the inferred densities.
-Second, slit/aperture losses and surface brightness selection may bias photometry and thus SED masses, particularly for compact, high $z$ sources.~\cite{Calvi:2014zqa}.
+Second, slit/aperture losses and surface brightness selection may bias photometry and thus SED masses, particularly for compact, high-$z$ sources, some of which may have an active galactic nucleus component~\cite{Calvi:2014zqa,Kocevski:2025tft}.

 Future statistical methods may jointly constrain $\epsilon$ and nuisance parameters associated with SED systematic errors and selection effects.
 Here, we have adopted using medians to remain agnostic to the origin of the systematic effects of SED-derived masses.
 On the observational side, expanding the set of spectroscopically confirmed high-$z$ sources and cross-comparing multiple SED pipelines will provide a clearer picture.
-The large systematic uncertainties are already reduced for spectroscopically confirmed galaxies, as seen in the Haro \textit{et al.}\ samples in Table~\ref{tab:gal data}.
+The large systematic uncertainties are already reduced for spectroscopically confirmed galaxies, as seen in the Haro \textit{et al.}\ \cite{haro_spectroscopic_2023} samples in Table~\ref{tab:gal data}.
+As new galaxies are detected, and currently detected ones are followed up, the picture of the masses and ages of the galaxies will be further refined to test new galaxy formation and dark matter structure formation models \cite{2024MNRAS.530..966G, 2024ApJ...963..128B, 2023ApJ...946L..16P, 2024ApJ...969L..13W, 2024MNRAS.529..855W, 2024ApJ...969L...2F, Andika:2024jto, Fujimoto:2023orx, 2024MNRAS.527.5004M, 2023MNRAS.520.4554D, 2023MNRAS.519.5076B, Heintz:2025ijn}.

+Several analyses are testing early galaxy formation through the UV luminosity function.
+We show that the observed binned UV luminosity is subject to similar requirements of proper inclusion of random and systematic errors.
+The qualitative and quantitative difference is that $\Phi_\mathrm{UV}$ is a binned luminosity density instead of a cumulative stellar mass density.
+That is, the kernel mapping from the HMF to the observable is the probabilistic conditional luminosity function instead of the abundance matching of the fractional of matter density as baryons forming stars.